A new NHL season is upon us, so it got me thinking: Wouldn’t it be fun to rank all of the arenas in which you can watch NHL hockey?

 16. Crypto.com Arena

 When this downtown Los Angeles arena was known as Staples Center and the Kings were beginning their rise to what would eventually become a mini-dynasty, with two Stanley Cups in three seasons, it was truly a top-tier NHL experience.
 However, the building now has the clumsy name Crypto.com Arena and is in need of a revamp.
-The good thing is, that’s happening, with planned renovations that should enhance the atmosphere to the standards set by the top arenas in these rankings.
+The good thing is, that’s happening, with renovations unveiled this season that will enhance the atmosphere to the standards set by the top arenas in these rankings.

 17. Maple Leaf Gardens